SpenceKonde/ATTinyCore/avr/extras/ATtiny_x5.md

 This core includes an Optiboot bootloader for the ATtiny85/45, operating using software serial at 19200 baud - the software serial uses the AIN0 and AIN1 pins, marked on pinout chart (see also UART section below).
 The bootloader uses 640b of space, leaving 3456 or 7552b available for user code.
 In order to work on the 85/45, which does not have hardware bootloader support (hence no BOOTRST functionality), "Virtual Boot" is used.
 This works around this limitation by rewriting the vector table of the sketch as it's uploaded - the reset vector gets pointed at the start of the bootloader, while the EE_RDY vector gets pointed to the start of the application.

 ### Micronucleus VUSB Bootloader
 This core includes a Micronucleus bootloader that supports the ATtiny85, allowing sketches to be uploaded directly over USB.
 The board definition runs at 16.5 MHz via the internal PLL, adjusting the clock speed up slightly to get 16.5 MHz, and leaves it that way when the sketch is launched unless a slower clock speed is selected.
 These lower clock speeds are not compatible with USB libraries.
 See the document on [Micronucleus usage](Ref_Micronucleus.md) for more information.
 D- is on pin 3, D+ is on pin 4.
+Note that for the most part, libraries that make an ATtiny85 work as a USB device don't work correctly.
+See the aforementioned link for more information.

 ### LED_BUILTIN is on PB1
 Both optiboot and micronucleus will try to blink it in addition to user code that references LED_BUILTIN.